 - white fo-ti, which is unprocessed

 - red fo-ti, which is typically cooked with a mixture of yellow rice wine and black soybean juice

 In TCM, white fo-ti is generally used to relieve constipation.
 It’s also used to treat acne, athlete’s foot, and scrapes.
 Red fo-ti is considered an energy tonic.
 TCM practitioners believe it can help restore the color of graying hair, combat premature aging, and offset erectile dysfunction.
 It’s also used to treat:

 - muscle soreness

 - high blood pressure

-While TCM practices have evolved over thousands of years and are used by millions of people, they haven’t been subjected to the same types of studies and regulations that other treatments have.
-Fo-ti and other herbal medicines often are marketed in the United States as dietary supplements.
-The U.S. Food and Drug Administration (FDA) regulations for supplements are less stringent than those for prescription and over-the-counter drugs.
+While TCM practices have evolved over thousands of years and been used by millions of people, they haven’t been subjected to the same types of studies and regulations that other treatments have.
+Early research findings suggest that fo-ti might have some potential health benefits.
+But the herb has also been linked to side effects, including the risk of acute liver damage.